USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_ISAM.md

 cat run_cctm_Bench_2018_12NE3_cb6r5_m3dry_ISAM.csh
 ```

-Verify that the following settings.
+Verify the following settings in the run script for this ISAM benchmark.

 Verify the General Parameters for Configuring the Simulation